Strings in Java vs Strings in C++

 Example:

 Now, consider the following case where the number of characters inside the curly braces is equal to the size of the array.
-In this case, we cannot determine the end point of greet array and other characters in contiguous memory blocks can also be counted.
+In this case, we cannot determine the end point of the greet array, and other characters in contiguous memory blocks can also be counted.

 Example: